 - Feelings of hopelessness

 - Thoughts of death, suicide, or suicidal attempts

-If you are experiencing more than one of these symptoms, and you're a student at Columbia, please make an appointment at Counseling and Psychological Services (CPS) by calling x4-2878.
-If you're off-campus, you can contact iFred (International Foundation for Research and Education on Depression) by visiting their website or calling for immediate telephone support at 1.800.442.4673 for a referral in your area.
+If you are experiencing more than one of these symptoms, and you're a student at Columbia, please make an appointment at Counseling and Psychological Services (CPS) (Morninside) or the Mental Health Service (CUMC).
+If you're off-campus, you can check out the Mental Health America website to connect with local therapy resources.

 Feeling unfulfilled in life can really be a bummer.
 You do have options, though.
 If you haven't already, you could try getting involved in a volunteer organization.
 It may take some work on your part to determine your own morals and values, and then to find the group or organization that will meet your needs.
 Sometimes, working with people less fortunate can give a type of gratification that isn't available from daily tasks.
 Or, if you're concerned about the state of the world, try working with Greenpeace, Students for a Better Environment, or an international economic, or political refugee organization.
-All of these are listed at Columbia through Community Impact, located in Earl Hall, or by phone at x4-2617.
+All of these are listed at Columbia through Community Impact, located in Earl Hall.